secinthenet/crypto-guide/README.md

     block explorer.
 -   <https://github.com/poanetwork/blockscout> looks like a good open source Ethereum block explorer.
+-   <https://github.com/trezor/blockbook> looks like an interesting balance backend for multiple coins
 -   https://github.com/BlockchainCommons/Research
 -   Reusing an address for withdrawals introduces risks and should be avoided.
     See details in